-Here are some of my favorite stories of projects, situations and results I’ve contributed to:
+Here are some favorite client projects, situations and questions where I’ve contributed:

 Agile Scrum Master and Project Manager for software development.
 Guided project planning, backlog creation and prioritization, and refining of technical requirements; coached self-managing work in sprints; tracked and reported Agile KPIs; managed stakeholder review meetings and team retrospective learning sessions.
 Worked with leaders to assess and report project status, anticipating and mitigating obstacles and risks.
 Strengthened relationships within and around the team by facilitating transparent communications and active knowledge sharing.
 Taught Agile and Scrum values, principles and techniques in everyday practice and contributed to ongoing improvement of enterprise-wide Agile training.

 The Chicago Community Trust and a number of co-sponsoring activist organizations used OpenSpace for the first Illinois Food Security Summit, a 200-person, 3-day conference that brought the full range of Illinois food security players into one room for the first time.
 The group included vegans and beef producers, organic farmers and chefs, food pantry volunteers and government agencies.
 They raised and addressed 70 different issues, identified a number of immediate next steps, and established the Chicago-Area Food Policy Council to shepherd future activities.
 The story that still comes up over and over again from participants is that they continue to be amazed that so many different kinds people, who met there for the first time, are still talking — and are now working on dozens of large and small, old and new projects together, including several more statewide summits.
 See also Proceedings and FoodSummitStory.
 UPDATE 2006: …asked to facilitate a follow-on, regional food summit held in Rockford/FourRivers area.
 UPDATE 2017: Routes to Farm Summit for direct-to-market farmers and local food movement partners.